unforced/new-bump/.cursorguides/tracking.md

 - Added integration test script to package.json
 - Fixed foreign key constraint issues in integration tests
 - Implemented service role authentication for integration tests
-- All integration tests are now passing
+- Completed Home & Check-In milestone with all tests passing
+- Fixed TypeScript errors by running build process

 ## Notes on Supabase Initialization
 When initializing Supabase with `supabase init`, you may be prompted about generating VS Code settings for Deno.
 You can bypass this by using `echo "N" | supabase init` to automatically answer "no" to this question.